Pentaquark: Studies of pentaquarks in other experiments

 The production of pentaquarks from electroweak decays of Λ baryons has extremely small cross-section and yields very limited information about internal structure of pentaquarks.
 For this reason, there are several ongoing and proposed initiatives to study pentaquark production in other channels.

-It is expected that pentaquarks will be studied in electron-proton collisions in hall B E2-16-007 and hall C E12-12-001A experiments at JLab.
+It is expected that pentaquarks will be studied in electron-proton collisions in Hall B E12-12-001A and Hall C E2-16-007 experiments at JLab.
 The major challenge in these studies is a heavy mass of the pentaquark, which will be produced at the tail of photon-proton spectrum in JLab kinematics.
 For this reason, the currently unknown branching fractions of pentaquark should be sufficiently large to allow pentaquark detection in JLab kinematics.
 The proposed Electron Ion Collider which has higher energies is much better suited for this problem.

 An interesting channel to study pentaquarks in proton-nuclear collisions was suggested by Schmidt & Siddikov (2016).
 This process has a large cross-section due to lack of electroweak intermediaries and gives access to pentaquark wave function.
 In the fixed-target experiments pentaquarks will be produced with small rapidities in laboratory frame and will be easily detected.

 Besides, if there are neutral pentaquarks, as suggested in several models based on flavour symmetry, these might be also produced in this mechanism.
 This process might be studied at future high-luminosity experiments like After@LHC and NICA.